 If you are a fan of Olive Garden soup, you may be familiar with their Zuppa Toscana.
 Zuppa Toscana literally translates to Tuscan Soup and is the influence for this delicious, hearty, and incredibly simple recipe.

 We take hot Italian sausage and cook it along with onions, garlic, potatoes, and carrots.
-We add milk to the chicken broth for broth and thicken it slightly with cornstarch.
+Then we add milk to the chicken broth and thicken it slightly with cornstarch.
 The result is ultra-creamy and the perfect complement to the spicy sausage and hearty veggies.
 A couple of handfuls of fresh spinach are tossed in for good measure.

 Our family loves this soup recipe, and I know yours will too - so make plenty, eat up, be sure, and let us know what you think.

 - Italian Sausage - we suggest hot Italian sausage, but use your favorite kind.
 If you use regular sausage, you may want to add a pinch of crushed red pepper and some Italian herb seasoning.
-Bacon would also be a good substitute.
+Bacon would also be a good substitute, or you could make Chicken Tuscan Soup.

 - Olive Oil - this will give it a nice Italian flavor, but you could also use avocado oil.